-Ada-1 is returning to Destiny 2, taking over from Banshee-44 as the new armour vendor in the Tower.
-Not only does Ada sell players armour, she also hosts the Armour Synthesis system.
-Completing Ada’s quests reward you with the materials needed to create universal ornaments.
+Ada-1 has taken over from Banshee-44 as the new armour vendor in Destiny 2.
+Not only does Ada sell players armour in the free PC game, but she also hosts the Armour Synthesis system.
+Completing Ada’s quests rewards you with the materials needed to create universal ornaments.
 Here’s everything you need to know about the Armor Synthesis system in Destiny 2.

 Shaders are being reworked to make them more useful overall.
-From Season 14, shaders will now be permanent unlocks, saving players from carrying stacks of them in your inventory.
-It’s also much easier to use shaders, as they can be applied to individual pieces or all equipped gear in a single click.
+From Season 14, shaders will now be permanent unlocks, saving players from carrying stacks of them in their inventory.
+It’s also much easier to use shaders, as they can be applied to individual pieces or all-equipped gear in a single click.